 And yet, they are much more than a sea-faring copy of the famous electric road vehicles.

-Fighting air and sound pollution
+Fighting air and sound pollution at sea

 As well as tackling the emissions problem, the Eeelex allows a more relaxing seafaring experience.
 A groundbreaking propulsion system makes the yachts glide relatively silently across the sea surface.